disrpt/sharedtask2021/README.md

 Repository for DISRPT2021 shared task Discourse Unit Segmentation, Connective Detection and Discourse Relation Classification.

+**Please check our [FAQ](https://sites.google.com/georgetown.edu/disrpt2021/faq?authuser=0) page on our main [website]( https://sites.google.com/georgetown.edu/disrpt2021) for more information about the Shared Task, Participation, Evaluation etc.!**

 **Important:** The data in this repository is currently still in development and is likely to change before being finalized.
 It should only be used as a sample of the data formats used in the shared task.
 Stable training and development data ~~will be~~ was released in May 2021, and test data will be released in July 2021.

 ## Introduction